History Of Infinite Banking

 But seriously, a lot of it depends on what you give up by going to a bank and whether you’re really getting a better deal.
 Some insurance agents argue it’s all about the interest rate you’re paying.
 They’ll tell you if you can get a lower interest rate elsewhere, do it.
 And, while a lower rate is generally a good thing, the problem with that thinking is it’s not always obvious which is the better deal by comparing interest rates.

 For example, here is how a typical life insurance policy loan schedule looks.
-This loan assumes a $5,000 loan paid back over 5 years at 5% APR:
+This loan assumes a $5,000 loan paid back over 5 years at 5% APR (click to enlarge):

 It's a little hard to see, I realize, but if you look very closely, you can see it shaves a small bit of interest off the loan and results in a true APR that’s actually less than 5%.
 Depending on whether you make the payment at the beginning or end of the month, this savings over a regular loan at 5% APR could be negligible.
 In this particular example, however, if you compared a loan from a bank at 5% and a life insurance policy loan at 5%, the insurance policy loan is going to come out slightly cheaper, in spite of the fact that both advertise a 5% APR.

-Here is the same loan repaid at an 12% rate (again, sorry for the microscopic printout):
+Here is the same loan repaid at an 12% rate (click to enlarge):

 What this is saying is... if you normally qualify for a loan @ 12% APR (e.g. a commercial loan of some kind, a revolving line of credit, or a personal loan, or a margin loan or some other loan for investment purposes), then a policy loan is a lot less expensive than a conventional loan at the same rate.
 Not only are you paying less interest for the loan itself, money is being added directly to your policy at the end of the term (assuming you keep sending the insurance company money after the loan principal is repaid).